Degree Theory of Immersed Hypersurfaces

-where $A_i$ is the shape operator of $i$.
-We henceforth assume that $\Cal{I}$ only consists of immersions whose shape operators are elements of $\Gamma$ and the ellipticity of $K$ now implies the following important property:
+where $[i,f]$ is a tangent vector to $\Cal{I}$ at $[i]$, and $J_i$ is the {\sl Jacobi operator} of the $K$-curvature at $i$.
+Recall that $J_i$ is a linear, second-order partial differential operator with smooth coefficients.
+The ellipticity of $K$ now implies the following key property.